 Of course, there are a few pros and cons to consider when evaluating whether a spec suite is right for you.

-The biggest benefit to spec suites is that it can significantly speed up the leasing timeline and get tenants into a space more quickly than they otherwise would be able to.
+The biggest benefit to spec suites is that they can significantly speed up the leasing timeline and get tenants into a space more quickly than they otherwise would be able to.

 For the most part, all a tenant needs to contribute to a spec suite is furniture and appliances, all of which are easily attainable and do not require tackling Austin’s permitting process.